 Gasworks commissions are supported by Catherine Petitgas and Gasworks Exhibitions Supporters.

 Lauren Gault is a Glasgow-based artist born in Belfast.
 She graduated from Duncan of Jordanstone College of Art and Design in Dundee.
-Recent solo exhibitions include: The Workbench, Milan; Grand Union, Birmingham (both 2019); CCA Derry~Londonderry (2018); Prairie Underground, Seattle (2017); Rinomina, Paris (2016).
+Recent solo exhibitions include: Kantine, Brussels; The Workbench, Milan; Grand Union, Birmingham (all 2019); CCA Derry~Londonderry (2018); Prairie Underground, Seattle (2017); Rinomina, Paris (2016).
 Her work has been featured at Glasgow International (with Sarah Rose, 2018); ØY Festival, Papa Westray, Orkney; Baltic 39, Newcastle (all 2017); Glasgow International (2016); Frutta, Rome; Jupiter Artland, Edinburgh; CCA Glasgow (all 2015); SALTS, Basel (2014).